SaiSrinivas-on-Git/PDF_form_fill/README.md

 As you observe, here the labels are not exactly matching with the input values (for example 26 year old would be considered as ≥18), but we expect the output to be something like below
 ![image](https://github.com/user-attachments/assets/616e1cf4-4d1f-41fc-955d-c5c88728fa3c)

+To perform this I went with the approach where the decision making is made by Vision Language Model QWEN 2 VL to be specific, and the identification of fillable fields using pdf tool called reportlab and creating overlay of ticks and flattening the pdf finally using pdfrw.